jschaedl/twig-1.x-certification-preparation/02-concepts.md

-# Twig certification preparation - Concepts
+# Twig 1.x Certification Preparation - Concepts

 Twig is **fast** (compiles templates down to plain optimized PHP code), **secure** (comes with a sandbox mode, user can safely modify the template design) and **flexible** (flexible lexer and parser, define custom tags and filters).